ofekhub88/applications/README.md

 # Whatsapp

-## WhatsApp is stuck on "Ogenazing Messages"
+### WhatsApp is stuck on "Orgenazing Messages"
-## Solution : Diconnect from VPN and try to connect again
+### Solution : Disconnect from VPN and try to connect again